 having no desire to take part in favorite things or activities

 experiencing changes in eating or sleeping habits

-engaging in self-destructive behavior (drinking alcohol, taking drugs, or cutting, for example)
+engaging in self-destructive behavior (drinking alcohol, taking drugs, or cutting,

 What if This Is You?

 If you have been thinking about suicide, get help now.
 Depression is powerful.

 You can't wait and hope that your mood might improve.
 When a person has been feeling